Novel Writing and Longer Works Short Courses

 Some writing experience and an idea for a novel/novella/long short story.

-Applicants to the novel writing course must be proficient in written and spoken English.
+Applicants must be fluent in written and spoken English.

 What will I learn?

-- To analyse and criticise constructively your own and others' work, as well as the work of "canon" authors.
+- To learn to analyse and criticise constructively your own and others' work, as well as the work of "canon" authors.